 Stone walls come in two basic types:

 Dry stacked stone walls do not contain any mortar and must be put together in such a way that gravity holds the stones in place.
 Often soil or smaller stones, or a combination of both, are used to help lock the larger stones into place.
 Dry stacked walls are often used as retaining walls where a steep slope would otherwise cause erosion problems.
 For someone who wants to try this, careful consideration needs to be given to the amount of force that soil will apply to the uphill side of such a wall.
 A dry stacked wall used as a retaining wall should be widest at the bottom (one half of the height) and sloped towards the buried side (two inches of slope for every foot of height).
-Often, long stones are incorporated that are buried into the slope at right angles to the face of the wall.
+Often, long stones or timbers are incorporated that are buried into the slope at right angles to the face of the wall.
 These are referred to as "dead men".
 These help gravity to do its job of keeping the stones in place.

 Mortared stone walls are similar to block or brick walls in that mortar, which is a mixture of portland cement, lime and sand, bonds the stones (or bricks or blocks) together.
 Such walls may range from a stone veneer, which is attached to a wall built from other materials, to massive free-standing walls.
 The Great Wall of China is actually constructed of both dry stacked and mortared stone as well as other materials such as bricks and soil.